 - Customer details:

-- Username and email, together with a link to view the customer’s profile and past purchases
+- Username and email, together with a link to view their profile and other purchases the customer may have had in the past

 - Billing details